xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience.md

 1. Prepare the packages for shipping by Canada Post and create the respective "shipments" via your store's back end.
 By "shipment" here we mean a collection of data about a package that your store will provide to Canada Post so that Canada Post can deliver it according to your preferences and specifications (See [Creating shipments](#creating-shipments)).
 2. Obtain the shipping labels and affix them to your packages (See [Obtaining shipping labels](#obtaining-shipping labels)).
 3. Once a group of shipments is ready for pickup by Canada Post or drop-off to a Canada Post location, initiate the delivery process by transmitting these shipments (See [Transmitting shipments](#transmitting-shipments)).
-4. Obtain and print out your Canada Post manifest for the transmitted shipments (See [Obtaining manifests](#obtaining-manifests)).
+4. Obtain and print out your Canada Post manifest for the transmitted shipments.
 If you are a commercial customer and you use contract shipping services, you must produce a hard copy of your manifest and provide to Canada Post when they pick up your shipments or when you drop off your shipments at a mail processing plant.

 For **non-contract** shipping, you will need to take the following steps: